swarba015/SI-568-Project-1-/README.md

 2. Explore the project documentation for troubleshooting guides or additional information.

 ### Maintainers
-This project is maintained and contributed to by Team LAKE (Members: Ibrahim Moazzam (imoazzam@umich.edu), Lizett Aguilar (lizett@umich.edu), Noah Attal (attnoah@umich.edu) , Shirley Araiza Santaella (saraizas@umich.edu) , and  Nuzhat Zahan (znuzhat@umich.edu).
+This project is maintained and contributed to by Team LAKE (Members: Nuzhat Zahan (znuzhat@umich.edu),  Ibrahim Moazzam (imoazzam@umich.edu), Lizett Aguilar (lizett@umich.edu), Noah Attal (attnoah@umich.edu) and, Shirley Araiza Santaella (saraizas@umich.edu).
 We are committed to keeping the project up-to-date and welcoming contributions from the community.